 A final required feature in personalized gamification is immersion reality.
 The more a user can feel immersed in their virtual reality, the more engaging the experience will be.
 Between the visuals and messaging to the atmosphere these programs create, the user is meant to feel connected to the real life and real time information that is being conveyed.
 Similar to a GPS detailing where, how far and how fast you are travelling, personalized gamification in health can also involve links to other social networks where live feeds invite friends to cheer you on or share in your progress – should you wish.

 Healthcare costs are soaring.
-While generic wellness programs are increasing in number, few have the evidence based content, personalized engagement or dynamic features to make a dent in the frequency and severity of chronic disease.
-Recently a few disease prevention programs have shown promise in educating and empowering at-risk users to make healthier lifestyle choice.
+While generic wellness programs are increasing in number, few have the evidence-based content, personalized engagement or dynamic features to make a dent in the frequency and severity of the chronic disease.
+Recently a few disease prevention programs have shown promise in educating and empowering at-risk users to make healthier lifestyle choices.
 These programs are progressing even further by addressing the largest contributor to success – sustained engagement and outcomes.
-Personalized gamification maximizes engagement via a number of techniques most notably personalizing the form of game the user experiences, addressing the need for community and providing an instant or real time feedback system.
+Personalized gamification maximizes engagement via a number of techniques most notably personalizing the form of the game the user experiences, addressing the need for community, and providing an instant or real-time feedback system.

-Newtopia is a disease prevention program which incorporates personalized gamification to maximize user engagement.
+Newtopia is a disease prevention program that incorporates personalized gamification to maximize user engagement.
 Learn more by subscribing to our blog.